dustinpfister/blog_posts/_posts/threejs-face3.md

 ### 3.2 - Just getting the vertex index order right for the Face3 instances

 The other way is to just get the index values right in which case the default THREE.FrontSide is not a problem when rendering.
+So it is a good idea to just figure out what the proper order is for the index values to given the the Face3 constructor.

 Consider the following: